rushiagr/npf/content/blog/you-dont-need-vim-swap-files-and-how-to-get-rid-of-them.md

 There are a few things to note when you switch to this 'autosave, no swap files' mode:

-1. You can't just do a `:q!` to exit without writing your unsaved changes.
-   Autosave already has saved your changes, so the only real way to discard your changes is to undo all the changes you've made (`u` key) and then exit the file.
+1. You can't just do a `:q!` to discard unsaved changes.
+Autosave already has saved your changes!
+So the only real way to discard your changes is to undo all the changes you've made (`u` key) and then exit the file.
 2. Earlier, you can't modify a Vim file which is already open in another terminal.
 Now too Vim will throw a warning message.
 The difference is how you're notified of it.
 Previously, even before opening the file Vim will say